So much better than a blue box

 - Alongside Southern Collard Greens with Ham Hock

-- Smothered in savory 5-Minute Pimento Cheese or sweet Spiced Peach Butter
+- Smothered in savoy 5-Minute Pimento Cheese, sweet Spiced Peach Butter, or any type of Compound Butter

-- Simply with a tab of simple salted butter and honey
+- Simply with a tab of salted butter and honey

 What tools do I need to make this recipe?